gdamore/tree-sitter-d/README.md

 This is a new start at a D grammar for Tree Sitter.

-It is still not generally useful for consumption, but represents a starting point.
+This supports a subset of the grammar, and may be of some use while it is still in development.

 I'm working on extending this to support the grammar documented on dlang.org.

-The scanner is very nearly complete, and is written in C.  This allows for us to properly handle nesting comments, and I have elected to implement a "complete" scanner, so that every D token is lexed by this scanner.
-That might have been a mistake, but it ensures a few things -- for example keywords cannot be used for identifiers *anywhere*.

 D is an incredibly complex (some might say too much so) language, and I'm still learning it.
 So it's likely that there are bugs here in the grammar, and this also explains at